maydayenenen/mastercardPractice/README.md

 export default useDebounce;
 ```

-### StyledComponents
+### Styled-Components
-StyledComponents implements **CSS-in-JS**, which makes every single component more integrated.
-It is easier to debug or manage the project.
+Styled-Components implements **CSS-in-JS**, which makes every single component more integrated.
+This is a better way to write components with power of JavaScript.

 ```js
 export default styled(SearchList)`